platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 For example, by default all HTTPS routes (and all uses of `{all}`) are duplicated to create HTTP redirect routes.
 As a general rule, you should keep to your defined routes under 100.

-Should your `routes.yaml` file be rejected due to an excessive size, either:
+If your `routes.yaml` file is rejected due for being too big, either:

-- move redirect routes to the application,
+* Move redirect routes to the application.
-- collapse the route definitions into a [regular expression-based redirect](/configuration/routes/redirects.md#partial-redirects).
+* Collapse the route definitions into a [regular expression-based redirect](./redirects.md#partial-redirects).

 {{% lets_encrypt_limitations %}}